 Several epidemiological studies have suggested the role of the environment in causing multiple sclerosis.
 The current hypothesis is that environmental signals, such as sun exposure and vitamin D levels, smoking, viral infections, and possibly also diet and microbiome, contribute to the onset of the disease in genetically susceptible individuals.
 We are working on characterizing the epigenetic changes that affect gene expression in MS patients and defining the possible causes in order to better understand how to prevent the disease.
 A special emphasis is given to the study of DNA methylation and microRNAs, and to the identification of the microbiome, the trillions of bacteria that inhabit our gut and can send signals to the brain.

-Defining New Therapeutic Strategies for Myelin Repair
+Research on New Therapeutic Strategies for Myelin Repair

 One of the major challenges in multiple sclerosis research is learning how to repair myelin that is lost or damaged.
 Using a series of approaches in cultured cells, robotic screenings, and working in cooperation with chemical engineers, our team of scientists is exploring potential new treatments in preclinical animal models.